 Talking to Children About Death

 Children deserve to be told the truth about a poor prognosis.
 Hiding the truth from them leaves them unprepared for the loved one’s death and can prolong the grief they will feel.
 And if you don’t talk about the loved one’s condition or don’t tell the truth about it, you risk your children having difficulty trusting others when they grow up.
-By including children in the family crisis, you can guide your children toward healthy ways of coping with what is happening and help them prepare for their impending loss in healing ways.
+By including children in the family crisis, you can guide your children toward healthy coping methods and help them prepare for their impending loss in healing ways.

 Children of all ages may wonder about dying, life after death, and what happens to the body.
-It’s important to answer all their questions.
+It’s important to answer all of their questions.
 If not, they may imagine things that are worse than reality.
 Let them know that everything is being done to keep their loved one comfortable.
 Tell them that you will keep them updated.
 And provide opportunities for them to say good-bye.

 Get and accept help

-Many people want to help, but have no idea whether you need or want help.
-Thinking back, many caregivers wish they asked for help sooner, because they took on to much themselves.
+Many people want to help but have no idea whether you need or want help.
+Thinking back, many caregivers wish they asked for help sooner because they took on too much themselves.

 You have to learn that if people offer, let them do something.
 Tell them what you need to have done because they don’t know.
 You have to be willing to let go of your pride and let them help you. -Lynn

 Accepting help from others isn’t always easy.
-People tend to rather pull away when they are facing tough times.
+People tend rather pull away when they are facing tough times.
 You may remind others that you still need help.

 I have been the main caregiver for the whole time.
-At first we had emotional support from the church and friends and so on, but over time they just faded off.
-Ii have been stressed beyond belief. – Marion
+At first, we had emotional support from the church and friends and so on, but they just faded off over time.
+I have been stressed beyond belief. – Marion